apache/airflow/CONTRIBUTING.rst

 * Championing one or more items on the `Roadmap <https://cwiki.apache.org/confluence/display/AIRFLOW/Airflow+Home>`__
 * Reviewing & Merging Pull-Requests
-* Scanning and responding to JIRAs
+* Scanning and responding to Github issues
-* Responding to questions on the dev mailing list (dev@airflow.incubator.apache.org)
+* Responding to questions on the dev mailing list (dev@airflow.apache.org)

 Becoming a Committer
 --------------------